Mario Díaz-Balart: Gun policy

 In the aftermath of the Stoneman Douglas High School shooting on February 14, 2018, in Parkland, Florida, Díaz-Balart said gun control legislation would not be effective at stopping mass shootings, saying, "I want to make sure we look at things that could make a difference."

-Drug policy

-Díaz-Balart has a "D" rating from NORML for his voting history regarding cannabis-related causes.

 Espionage

 Díaz-Balart took part in a November 2013 meeting between American legislators and the European Parliament's foreign affairs committee about NSA spying on European officials.
 He told his European counterparts that they should realize that the U.S. is their greatest ally.
 "Part of re-establishing trust", he said, "is to know who your friends are and treat them accordingly, and to know who your enemies are and treat them accordingly."

 Infrastructure

 A 2017 report found that Díaz-Balart had delivered millions to his district for road and highway improvements.

 Personal life

-Díaz-Balart lives in Miami with his wife, Tia, and their son, Cristian Rafael.
+Díaz-Balart lives in Miami with his wife, Tia, and their son.

 On March 18, 2020, Díaz-Balart announced he had tested positive for COVID-19.
 He was the first member of Congress to do so.
-Recovering from the effects of the disease, though still drained from the experience, Diaz-Balart said he would offer his blood plasma, with antibodies against it, for experimental treatment or research purposes.
+While recovering from the effects of the disease, though still drained from the experience, Diaz-Balart said he would offer his blood plasma, with antibodies against the virus, for experimental treatment or research purposes.